alibaba/formily/packages/core/docs/guide/form.md

 The entire form model is very large and complicated.
 In fact, the core of the decomposition is the following sub-models:

--Field management model
+- Field management model
--Field model
+- Field model
--Data model
+- Data model
--Linkage model
+- Linkage model
--Path system
+- Path system

 Let's talk about how the form model is managed in detail below.